opencadc/caom2tools/doc/user/script_description.md

 ## Putting It All Together

-The following script is an end-to-end example of describing and loading a CAOM2 Observation given a FITS file, and a blueprint.
+The following script is an end-to-end example of describing and loading a CAOM2 Observation to the CADC service, given a FITS file and programatically constructing a blueprint.

     import importlib
     import os